dotnet-websharper/docs/v4.1/csharp/sitelets.md

 * `context.ResolveUrl` resolves links to static pages in your application.
 A leading `~/` character is translated to the `ApplicationPath` described above.

 * `context.RootFolder` returns the physical folder on the server machine from which the application is running.

+* `context.Environment` returns an `IDictionary<string, object>` which depends on the host on which WebSharper is running.

+    * When running on ASP.NET, `context.Environment["HttpContext"]` contains the `System.Web.HttpContextBase` for the current request.

+    * When running on OWIN, `context.Environment` is the OWIN environment.

 ### Routers